 Diversity & Inclusion Initiatives

-- Hold a diversity networking meeting during each Annual Meeting (Initial event will be held at the Annual Meeting in Boston, Massachusetts, USA on Thursday, November 17, pending Governing Board approval.)
+Hold a diversity networking meeting during each Annual Meeting (Initial event was held at the Annual Meeting in Boston, Massachusetts, USA on Thursday, November 17.)

-- Create and award 5 new student diversity travel awards valued at $1,000 each, to be provided for students from underrepresented groups starting in 2017 (pending Governing Board approval).
+Create and award 5 new student diversity travel awards valued at $1,000 each, to be provided for students from underrepresented groups starting in 2017.
+These awards are named the J. Frank Yates Student Travel Award - Supporting diversity & inclusion in cognitive science.